Truth-in-Advertising 101

 5 Tips: How to Successfully Use Product Reviews in Advertising

 Product reviews should be what they appear to be—authentic reviews that reflect the range of reactions and actual opinions of consumers.
-These best practices explain how to use truth-in-advertising principles to the use of reviews and testimonials, and provide guidance for brands looking to use product reviews in their advertising without conveying a misleading message.
+These best practices explain how to apply truth-in-advertising principles to the responsible use of reviews and testimonials.

 Read more